watara07/watara07/README.md

 ---

 ### ⚡ Quick note
-This GitHub is a work in progress — I’ll be posting dashboards, analytics scripts, and neuroscience-inspired projects as I expand my portfolio. 💡 All tips, tricks, and advice to enhance my work are warmly welcomed!
+This GitHub is a work in progress — I’ll be posting dashboards, analytics scripts, and biomedically-inspired projects as I expand my portfolio. 💡 All tips, tricks, and advice to enhance my work are warmly welcomed!